PaulFreund/Chat/Readme.md

 ## Personal comment ##

-Special thanks goes to [Dieter Lunn](https://github.com/coder2000), who wrote the original ubiety XMPP library and [Andrew Joyce](http://mosaic.ws/), who helped me a LOT with improving the design(he's really talented).
+Special thanks go to [Dieter Lunn](https://github.com/coder2000), who wrote the original ubiety XMPP library and [Andrew Joyce](http://mosaic.ws/), who helped me a LOT with improving the design(he's really talented).

 The Application is available for free in the [Windows Store](http://apps.microsoft.com/windows/en-US/app/chat/1e215c25-ddd0-4f8c-b62d-b2ad26a4f29e) and I decided to make the code open source in order to share my efforts.